-Horse riding is permitted on bridleways and all byways.
-These are open to other users such as walkers and horse riders, too.
+Horse riding is also permitted on bridleways and all byways.

 There are also shortcuts onto the Epynt Way, a 50 mile long bridleway around the boundary of the Sennybridge military training area.

 Facilities for horse riders at our car parks here include corrals and tethering rails.

 The car parks at Halfway and Brynffo are the most suitable for horse boxes and there is access for carriage drivers at Brynffo car park.

 The Crychan Forest Association works with Natural Resources Wales to promote access to Crychan Forest for horse riders and other users.

 Follow the links below to find out more about our car parks in Crychan Forest:

 For more information about horse riding in Crychan Forest, go to the Crychan Forest Association website.